raymondpang365/rasa-chatbot-node-toolkit/README.md

 - Create a scheduled announcement

-- Random weather and quotes
+- Report news and weathers

 - Run a survey or poll in a chatroom